johnhenry/quick9/README.md

 ##Other environments

+The server is pre-configured to use IP addresses and ports for OpenShift as well as Cloud9IDE.

-There is a reconfigured Procfile for deployment to Heroku and other similar services.
+There is also a pre-configured Procfile for deployment to Heroku and other similar services.
 Check out this link to learn more: https://devcenter.heroku.com/articles/nodejs

 Note:It's also possible to push directly form Cloud9 to Heroku